ilmechaJu/codes/README.md

 # codes
-These codes about How to win the prize in Kaggle with 'Cut Mix' and 'SWA(stochastic weight averaging)'
+These codes are about How to win the prize in Kaggle with 'Cut Mix' and 'SWA(stochastic weight averaging)'